kmwtechnology/lucille/doc/site/content/en/docs/operations/configuration.md

 ### Containerized Deployment

-The file-to-file example includes a Dockerfile that demonstrates the standard pattern for running Lucille in a container:
+The [lucille-file-to-file-example](https://github.com/kmwtechnology/lucille/tree/main/lucille-examples/lucille-file-to-file-example) includes a Dockerfile that demonstrates the standard pattern for running Lucille in a container:

 ```dockerfile
 FROM eclipse-temurin:17